 Which came first?
 The sense you could do anything, or the evidence that you could?

 The latter option.
 That is, if I remember back when I was a little kid, I don't remember feeling like I could do anything.
 But by the time I was in my middle teens, I started to really feel that way.
 I discovered that if I really had the will to get something, I would always get it.
 But I think I started with the raw materials for that to be the case.
-I mean, I look like hell now, but when I was growing up, I was six-foot tall and handsome.
+I mean, I look like hell now but when I was growing up I was 6-foot tall and handsome.
 I was a really good athlete, funny, and smart.
 So I was lucky in that way.
 Then I was just able to put those traits together and get what I wanted.

 Do you think you're better than others?